 In order to maintain a safe environment, we are taking the following actions:

 - Keeping our customers safe by keeping our vehicles clean and disinfected.
 Pierce Transit has always cleaned and disinfected our buses each day.
-We are now taking extra measures by adding mid-day disinfecting to buses at transit centers throughout the day, with a focus on “high touch” areas such as handrails and grab bars, using a disinfectant approved by the Centers for Disease control as effective for Coronavirus/COVID-19.
+We are now taking extra measures by adding mid-day disinfecting to buses at our mid-day storage yard in Seattle, with a focus on “high touch” areas such as handrails and grab bars, using a disinfectant approved by the Centers for Disease control as effective for Coronavirus/COVID-19.
 We are cleaning public restrooms at the Tacoma Dome Station and Commerce Street transit hubs twice each day, and disinfecting these spaces four times a day.
 Our SHUTTLE paratransit vehicles are cleaned and disinfected each day, and SHUTTLE drivers have been given disinfecting wipes they can use to wipe down their areas throughout the day.
-State leaders have asked us to practice “social distancing” when we are able, so on the bus we recommend you sit in every other row, if possible.
+We are following the State's Public Transportation Guidelines and have blocked off seats for social distancing on the bus, so we recommend you sit in available seats only.